domasvz1/DO-Shop-ASP.NET-MVC/README.md

 -  and checkout for the ITEM;
 - Change empty shopping cart's UI;
 - Make an Eye button in the user settings (which would show your password instead of star * symbol )
+- When creating database add one admin user

 [Bugs fixed]: